 Application related; includes component definitions specific to your website.
 The components that you develop can be based on the out of the box components available at

 Content created for your website.

 User and Group information.

-/libs represent the out of the box AEM features as for example search or replication.
+/libs represent the out-of-the-box AEM features such as search or replication.
 The content in

 /libs should not be modified as it affects the way AEM works.
 Features specific to your website should be developed under